RV Buyers' Guide – Working Out a Budget for Your First Motorhome

 Vehicle registration

-It goes without saying that you’ll need to register your motorhome each year.
-And it’s super easy to renew your rego from anywhere between one and 12 months.
-How much it costs will depend on the length you renew for.
+You’ll need to register your motorhome each year.
+It’s super easy to renew your rego from anywhere between one and 12 months.
+How much it costs will depend on the length of your renewal.

-Head over to Waka Kotahi (NZ Transport Agency) to see the costs of renewing your vehicle licence.
+Visit the NZ Transport Agency Waka Kotahi (NZTA) to see the costs of renewing your vehicle licence.

 If you’re planning to buy a motorhome from overseas, Waka Kotahi has a handy guide on the requirements for registering a new motorhome for New Zealand roads.